bookofproofs/bookofproofs.github.io/_sources/history/18th-century/atwood.md

 * These records have survived, among them the last games that Philidor played which were against Atwood at Parsloe's Club in London on 20 June 1795.
 * Atwood was highly involved with mathematical calculations which were needed by governments to run the country effectively.
 * It was said that this intense work and calculation had broken Atwood's health.
-* Atwood's brother Thomas had succeeded his father as curate at St Margaret's, Westminster, and he still held that position at St Margaret's when Atwood was buried there.

 Born October 1745, Westminster, London, England.
 Died 11 July 1807, Westminster, London, England.